-Gynecomastia was conceptualized by Galeno in the 2nd century BC, who defined it as a fatty accumulation in the man's breast.1
+Gynecomastia was conceptualized by Galeno in the 2nd century BC, who defined it as a fatty accumulation in the man's breast.

 Its incidence in the world population is still unknown.
 However, there are peaks of incidence in newborns between 60 and 90%, presenting a transient development at puberty, beginning at 10 years of age and with a greater peak between 13 and 14.
-In the adult population, there is more prevalence approximately at 50 years of age, which is maintained until the 8th decade of life.^{3,4} According to Medeiros, there is an incidence of gynecomastia in 8 for every 100,000 individuals in our country.
-This pathology is responsible for 65% of benign pathologies in men.5 and androgens.
+In the adult population, there is more prevalence approximately at 50 years of age, which is maintained until the 8th decade of life.
+According to Medeiros, there is an incidence of gynecomastia in 8 for every 100,000 individuals in our country.
+This pathology is responsible for 65% of benign pathologies in men.

+As to pathophysiology, gynecomastia can arise from an imbalance between the concentrations or the effects of free estrogens and androgens.
 Most gynecomastias have an idiopathic cause, roughly 25%, or persistent gynecomastia at puberty, roughly 25%, but there are pathological causes (cirrhosis and malnutrition=8%, or primary hypogonadism=8%), less frequently testicular tumors (3%), secondary hypogonadism (2%), hyperthyroidism (1.5%), or kidney disease (1%), medications and drugs (10-20%).